Ueno's world-class museums and discount markets aren't unrelated attractions — they're products of the same Meiji-era democratization project.

 The 120,000-Object Problem: Choosing What to See

 Generic advice says "visit Tokyo National Museum."
 That's useless.
 The museum has 120,000 objects across six buildings, with approximately 3,000 items displayed at any time.
 Visitors who try to "see" the museum without a framework end up overwhelmed and remember nothing.
+We cover which buildings to prioritize and how long to plan in a dedicated guide.

 Tokyo National Museum: Not One Museum, But Six